wp-plugins/better-wp-security/readme.txt

 4. If you do get stuck help is never more than a few clicks away.

 == Changelog ==

+= 3.4.3 =
+* Only clear WP Supercachce when full page cache clearing is required

 = 3.4.2 =
 * Gravatars will no longer dissappear after changing user 1 id